Dienville

 Dienville ([djɛ̃vil]) is a commune in the Aube department in north-central France.

 History

 The village of Dienville is mentioned in 864 under the name Dienvilla.
 There remains an Ancient Roman road, a vestige of that era.

-On 1 February 1814 the village was fought over during the Battle of La Rothiere.
+On 1 February 1814 the village was fought over during the Battle of La Rothière.

 Population

 Dienville was the home of Abbé Courtalon Delestre (1735-1786), a historian and poet, and :fr:Jean-Baptiste Courtalon (1740-1797), Cleric of the Chapel for Louis XV and Chaplain of Louis XVI.